MBowey/Assignment_18_Blockchain_PoA/README.md

 ## Step 4 - Begin Mining Blocks
 The last step to get your blockchain up and running is to start mining blocks.

-* In order to run your seperate nodes, open seperate terminal windows and again navigate to your `Blockchain-Tools` directory
+* In order to run your seperate nodes, open seperate terminal windows for each node and again navigate to your `Blockchain-Tools` directory

-* In each terminal window, type the following commands:
+* In the first terminal window for `banknode1`, type the following commands:

-banknode1:
 ```bash
  ./geth --datadir node1 --unlock "0xCa6013cAb69E5f5356791a8b7BD9aEF9Dc77966f" --mine --rpc --allow-insecure-unlock
  ```

-* Copy the resulting enode address from the terminal that you will use to connect your second node:
+* Copy the resulting enode address from the first terminal that you will use to connect your second node.

-banknode2:
+* In the second terminal window for `banknode2`, type the following commands:

  ```bash
  ./geth --datadir node2 --unlock "0x0e4899c5f3782F0a202B38c0612f1B045Be65BA2" --mine --port 30304 --bootnodes "enode://db7d0481cdd139ee4cd07ab9d281b2fcc0df05c7fe05fa61a032df54771ee798669f0194fe1e8e5ccee519d52e4f126d19264ae6a8809520826d660cd5c90518@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock
  ```